cvas-ug/towards-sa/README.md

 * Proprioception consists of the robot’s joint states; being velocity, angular position, and motor torque.

-* Form four cases experimental cases, and follow the leave-one-out cross-validation strategy to test the trained model.
+* Form four experimental cases, and follow the leave-one-out cross-validation strategy to test the trained model.

-## Results

-A robot can differentiate itself from the environment with an average classification accuracy of 88.7% using unseen test samples and across four different scenes’ groups.
+* To reproduce/experimenting the results:

+* Download dataset fron the following link :

+* Edit "selfyarch" file and select the required parameters by uncommenting the dictionaries for training and/or test unseen data.